different-ai/obsidian-ava/api/README.md

 API dedicated to simplify the usage of image creation with Obsidian AI.

-This is runnable locally or in Google Clour Run (optionally behind a Firebase Hosting configuration).
+This is runnable locally or in Google Cloud Run (optionally behind a Firebase Hosting configuration).

 Please refer to [the main Makefile](../Makefile) for the available commands.

+If you are looking for an API key for [stabiblity.ai](https://stability.ai) (stable diffusion) image generation, please head to [https://beta.dreamstudio.ai/membership](https://beta.dreamstudio.ai/membership).

 ## Cloud Run configuration